emc-openstack/vnxe-cinder-driver/README.md

 VNXe Cinder Driver (EMCVNXeDriver) is provided in the installer package consists of one python file:

         emc_vnxe.py

 Copy the above python file to the `cinder/volume/drivers/emc/` directory of your OpenStack node(s) where cinder-volume is running.

 ### San Connection

-To access the storage of VNXe array, OpenStack nodes must have iSCSI or Fibre Channel connection with VNXe.
+To access the storage of VNXe/Unity array, OpenStack nodes must have iSCSI or Fibre Channel connection with VNXe/Unity.

 #### iSCSI

-Make sure that OpenStack nodes have ethernet connection with VNXe array's iSCSI ports.
+Make sure that OpenStack nodes have ethernet connection with array's iSCSI ports.

 #### Fibre Channel

-Make sure OpenStack nodes's FC ports and VNXe Array's FC ports are connected.
-If FC SAN Auto Zoning is not enabled, zoning need be set up so that OpenStack nodes' FC ports can access VNXe Array's FC ports
+Make sure OpenStack nodes's FC ports and Array's FC ports are connected.
+If FC SAN Auto Zoning is not enabled, zoning need be set up so that OpenStack nodes' FC ports can access Array's FC ports

 ## Backend Configuration